yevheniiairapetian/to-do-app/README.md

 - PWA
 - Service Worker

-## When installed like a PWA App, it's possible to:
+## When installed like a PWA App, users can:

-- Resemble a native-app experience.
+- Enjoy a native-app experience.
 - Have an improved user experience
 - Experience cross-platform compatibility
 - Make use of faster loading times